Hyde Park, Memphis

 Hyde Park (also known as Pocket Town) is a neighborhood in the Hollywood community on the north of Memphis, Tennessee.

 Geography

 Hyde Park is located on the north side of Memphis, Tennessee, starting around the intersection of Hyde Park St. and Chelsea Ave.
 Hyde Park lies near the Hollywood community and borders another North Memphis neighborhood known as Douglass.

 Community

-Hyde Park is known for its long strip down Hollywood Street which is often a lively meeting place.
-Almost all commercial businesses in the area are located on Hollywood Street or Chelsea Avenue.
+The long stretch of Hollywood Street that runs through Hyde Park is renowned for being a popular gathering spot.
+On Hollywood Street or Chelsea Avenue, the majority of the local businesses are situated.

 Shannon Elementary School

 Shannon Elementary School, located at 2248 Shannon Road, is the only elementary school within the perimeters of Hyde Park.
 The school serves grades PK-5 formerly in the Memphis City Schools district and was a Shelby County Schools campus.
 In 2014, the school was used as a charter school known as KIPP.

 Cypress Middle School

 Cypress Middle School, located at 2109 Howell Street, was the only middle school in Hyde Park and still is today.
 The school is formerly operated by the Memphis City Schools and was a campus school in the Shelby County Schools before submitting its charter to KIPP.
 The school serves about 450 students in grades 6–8.
 After the 2013–14 school year, the Memphis City Board of Education decided to close Cypress Middle down.
 The former Cypress building is used for Kipp Academy.